MoinJulian/MoinJulian/README.md

 ## About me

 Hi I'm Julian 16 years old
-I'm a Full Stack Web developer, I have learned SvelteKit and MongoDB,
+I'm a Full Stack Web developer,
-A more complete list can be found here: [Skills](https://moinjulian.com/skills)
 I'm also working as an Full Stack Developer for an Company mentioned in my Bio.

 I love to build my own SvelteKit Projects as well, you can find all of them at Repositories.